Nature of project: experimental, software

 Available to students on full-time physics degree schemes only.

 Tomography allows the imaging of a parameter over a region of interest by using a large number of measurements made through the region from its perimeter.
 Inversion of the measurements using a suitable reconstruction algorithm yields an image of the parameter.
 The project involves the identification of an experimental tomography system suitable for implementation in the teaching laboratory, a detailed investigation of reconstruction algorithms and viewing geometry, the set up of a test experimental system and writing of reconstruction routines.
-The study may be complemented by a computational simulation study.
+The study may be complemented by a computational simulation study, which will become the focus of the project should lab access become restricted.

 A successful project will develop beyond the above in one/some of the following directions: